At the University of Chicago, we are committed to making our world-class education affordable for every student.

 Cost shouldn't keep any student from joining the UChicago community.
 That’s the guiding principle of our financial aid, which is anchored by a robust scholarship program that welcomes students from all walks of life to campus.

-Our Financial Aid office has a budget of $135 million for student aid, and UChicago pledges to meet 100% of the demonstrated need of every undergraduate on campus.
-The average University of Chicago aid applicant receives $45,500 in scholarships each year.
+Our Financial Aid office has a budget of $146 million for student aid, and UChicago pledges to meet 100% of the demonstrated need of every undergraduate on campus.
+The average University of Chicago need-based financial aid award comes to $47,300 per year.

 UChicago pledges to meet each admitted student's full demonstrated need